 Service Providers need to include monetization tools as part of their overall IoT solution to enterprises.
-We are in the midst of a digital transformation and the Internet of things is leading the revolution, with anywhere between 25 Billion and 50 Billion connected devices expected by 2020.
+We are in the midst of a digital transformation and the Internet of things is leading the revolution, with 40 Billion connected devices expected by 2025.

 The hype surrounding IoT is real and for many businesses, IoT represents an opportunity to grow their customer base and increase revenues.
 But there is an inherent problem that may prevent the number of connections and revenues from hitting anticipated targets.
 There is a fundamental disconnect between the transformational requirements of enterprises looking to implement IoT offerings and Service Providers (be it telco or others) who need to provide the network and platforms that enable IoT services to be delivered.

 Consumer expectations for greater value are on the rise– can the enterprise deliver?

 For enterprises, IoT represents an opportunity to establish longer-lasting, more meaningful relationships with their customers by converting products into services.
 The need to convert business models to a product-as-a-service model is rising as the price of devices continues to decline and those devices become increasingly commoditized.
 Depending on the industry, it also helps to transform a large upfront capital expenditure into an ongoing operating expense, which allows for more accurate cost/value comparisons and reduced barrier to entry for the end customer.

 Enterprises are excited about the opportunity to leverage IoT to improve their customer relationships and gain competitive advantages.
 But switching from a one-time selling model to a recurring subscription-based business model is not an easy task.
 Many businesses lack the resources (both human and financial) to make a large investment in transforming back-office billing, revenue management, and customer care in order to support these new IoT-driven business models in a timely manner.